eli11Ch/no-time4real/tp/TR_ROB5-duarte/README.md

 The three first modifications are obvious.
 The last is to send the signal to all the waiting thread and not only one.

----

-To correctly unlocks the 3 **receiver threads**, we use a semaphore :
+To correctly unlock the three **receiver threads**, we use a semaphore :

 - We include the library and a static semaphore ;
 ```c